Arvid Henriksen’s Volvo PV444

 The chassis on the other hand, required a lot of attention.
 Nothing unusual about that, but it was really a lot to do.
 From (including) the doors and backwards, major work had to be done.
 The door on the right hand side was cut horizontally, welding in half a door from a donor car.
 The fact that the self-made door had a better panel fit than the original one, is one of the things Arvid is most satisfied with.

+- The rear wings was eaten up by rust to the extent that they could be pulled off by hand, without removing a single screw.
+The moderate amount of bubbles in the paint, hid large areas completely damaged by corrosion.
 This fact resulted in two things.
 First Arvid bought a ’66 Mustang (imported from California) right after the Volvo, as he saw it was going to be a long time before the Volvo was usable.
 The close to concurs Mustang became the event and meet-up car, while the Volvo was placed in the garage for fixing.
 In 2004 a donor car was bought from Halden.
 Before it was sold again, it provided lots of parts for the main car – wings, doors, shock absorbers and the boot lid.
 Other body parts were bought in Sweden at VP-autoparts (www.vp-autoparts.com) in Fristad, Sweden.

 It has been a lot of welding - numerous of hours have gone into this since 2002.
 Arvid has done almost everything himself.
 After a while with a lot of stripping and welding, the motivation dropped.
 A period no progress followed, but luckily motivation came back, and it became fun and interesting to work with the car again.